 Eastern Capital Football Club is another club active in leagues.
 Most of the players are locals, with a few foreigners peppered in.
 Get in touch with them to find out more about their training schedule and requirements.

 Now, we weren’t quite sure where to put this one.
 The Nippon GAA is a club for Gaelic football, a sport that falls right between soccer and rugby rules-wise and originated in Ireland.
 They welcome members from all backgrounds, from beginners to experienced players.
 Fees are low, starting from ¥5,000 per year for students, and training sessions are free.
-Check out their schedule on MeetUp.
+Check out their schedule on their website.